informedcitizenry/6502.Net/Docs/SymbolsAndScopes.md

 ```
 myblock     .block
+{
             ldx #0
 -           lda table,x
             beq +       // legal because myblock is enclosed in the global scope
             jsr process
             jmp -
-            .endblock
+}
 +           rts

             // if the only back reference occurs in myblock, this is not legal:
             jmp -
 ```

-`.proc` is functionally the same as `.block` except that any code inside a `.proc` block will only assemble if one or more of its symbols are referenced outside.
+`.proc` is functionally the same as `.block` except that any code inside a `.proc` block will only assemble if one or more of its symbols are referenced outside of its scope.

 ```
 unassemble  .proc
+{
             nop
-            .endproc
+}
             //... end of file
 ```